kkadk/django-api-project-task_manager/README.md

 python manage.py shell
 ```
 ```
-# you will see a python shell running in your terminal, copy the following commands one by one and press enter.
+# you will see a python shell running in your terminal, copy the following commands
+# one by one and press enter.
 #first command
 from django.core.management.utils import get_random_secret_key
 ```
 ```
 #second command
-secret_key = get_random_secret_key() # this will generate a random secret key, make sure to copy it.
+secret_key = get_random_secret_key() # this will generate a random secret key
+#make sure to copy it.
 ```

 7. Create a .env file in the root directory: